SmogDr/edar_coursebook/docs/04-dataviz.md

 ## Example plot

-For the example plots, we will continue to use the `mpg` dataset from the `ggplot` package.
+For the example plots, we will continue to use the `mpg` dataset from the `ggplot2` package.
 We will use functions from the `dplyr` package, too, so both need to be loaded.
 In this figure, we will look at highway fuel efficiency for SUVs in 2008, ordered by manufacturer and colored by the engine displacement size in liters.
 We create subsets of the `mpg` dataframe in two ways:

 1. We create a summary dataframe (`mpg_5`) by applying two `filter` calls on the `mpg` object.
 We then `group_by` the manufacturer so that average values for highway fuel economy (`hwy.mean`) and engine displacement (`displ.mean`) can be calculated through a call to `summarise`.
 2. We subset the `mpg` dataframe again, this time directly within the `data =` call for `ggplot2`.